What to do in Seoul for 4 days?

 From the palace is just a short walk to Gwanghwamun Square where you will find the statue of King Sejong, the fourth king of the Joseon Dynasty and the creator of the Korean alphabet.

-Continue your way on foot to the beautifully decorated Jogyesa Temple.
+Continue your way on foot to the beautifully decorated Jogyesa Temple, one of the most famous temples in Seoul.
+Here is a list of things Seoul is known for.

 The Jogyesa Temple is the headquarters of the Jogye order and one of the most important Buddhist temples in Seoul.